Run a free Tarrant County public records search through official agencies in minutes to learn about anyone’s past or current situation.

 A misdemeanor or felony criminal background check can each be performed for just $5 through the county or district clerks of court (as explained in the section above on Tarrant County background checks); these reports may disclose warrants issued in the county.

-Details about warrants held by the Tarrant County Sheriff’s Office (TCSO) are only made available to licensed bail bondsmen, other law enforcement agencies, or attorneys with tangible interest in the information, so unless a member of the public recruits an attorney or bondsman to assist with checking for a warrant, the TCSO will not release warrant information.3
+Details about warrants held by the Tarrant County Sheriff’s Office (TCSO) are only made available to licensed bail bondsmen, other law enforcement agencies, or attorneys with a tangible interest in the information, so unless a member of the public recruits an attorney or bondsman to assist with checking for a warrant, the TCSO will not release warrant information.3

 The TCSO Criminal Warrants Division can be contacted for general questions though, and also provides a Tarrant County’s Most Wanted list that can be reviewed.